SgtCoDFish/bedrock-bootstrap/03-understanding-kernel-formats/README.md

 ## ret1234

 In this directory we have a simple assembly language program which loads the value `0x01234` into the upper part of `x1`.
-The code is placed (via the linker script, `linker.ld`) into memory address `0x2040_0000` so it can be booted on both Qemu and the HiFive1.
+The code is placed (via the linker script, `linker.ld`) into memory address `0x2040_0000` so it can be booted on both QEMU and the HiFive1.

 After loading the value, it calls `ebreak` which breaks to a debugger, and then loops in the same position infinitely.